• Skip to primary navigation

 Bak Kut Teh can be translated as meat bone tea or pork rib tea.
 However, there is no tea in the soup.
 Instead, oolong tea is often served on the side with the dish to counterbalance the meatiness and richness of the soup.

 There are different versions of bak kut teh.
 The Singaporean version of the soup is made with meaty pork ribs, a lot of white pepper and garlic.
-The Malaysia-style bak kut teh is darker with more herbs in the soup.
+The Malaysian-style bak kut teh is darker with more herbs in the soup.

 The Singapore-style soup is often accompanied by steamed rice and crispy fried doughsticks (youtiao or Chinese crullers).
 I love to dip a piece of youtiao in the soup, then eat it with a spoonful of the spicy peppery broth – amazing!